slim-bean/timefidget/README.md

 This query will output the correct time in minutes for each project based on the time window of the dashboard query, and because we use $__interval it should be correct no matter what time window you select.

-## Running

-**NOTE** When I first built this I hadn't built the libraries for sending data directly from Arduino to Loki so instead I had a small Go server in the middle.

-Now that this [library](https://github.com/grafana/loki-arduino) exists the ESP32 can send directly to Loki without the need for anything in the middle.

-Currently the `fidgserver` code all exists in this project but you don't need it anymore.

-You can instead just checkout the `arduino/fidgobject` folder for the Arduino sketch.

 ## Making corrections

 It is possible to make corrections although it's currently quite cumbersome...